logicguy1/Maple-Cheatsheet/README.md

 Page setup in maple is quite a nice thing, when we need to deliver an essay it is very eazy to simply press "export as pdf", this will mean that we are missing a few cursial components such as **headers** and **footers**

 To setup a header or a footer go to `insert` » `header footer` and you can set them up as you wish.
 I recommend using a footer such as `Page &[Page] of &[Pages]`

+## Tasks

+In maple we can setup tasks and make it automatically solve equations / remember formulaes

+### Creating tasks

+To create a task write the "code" you want to save into a task and highlight it

+Now we can select the text / "code" rightclick and press create task

+**Be carefull!** I have not currently found a way to remove tasks, but if you find da wae, feel free to open a pull request

+### Inserting a previus task

+After creating your first task a new palette will now appear named tasks, pressing any of the headlines will insert the "code" you previusly wrote

+This code can  include everything in a normal maple worksheet, so if you want to add explanations to each of the proceses you do / make, you can make your life eazy

+If used right, tasks can be a powerfull tool